unc-csxl/csxl.unc.edu/docs/auth.md

     ...
 ```

-By adding the parameter `subject`, which _depends_ on the `registered_user` helper function, FastAPI's dependency injection system automatically calls `registered_user`, which in turn depends on the authentication bearer token set during sign in and a corresponding registered user existing in the database.
+By adding the parameter `subject`, which *depends* on the `registered_user` helper function, FastAPI's dependency injection system automatically calls `registered_user`, which in turn depends on the authentication bearer token set during sign in and a corresponding registered user existing in the database.
 Thus, within the route function, `subject` is bound to the current signed in User.
 By adding this parameter, you will see the OpenAPI routes automatically become protected.

 ### Testing Authenticated Routes via OpenAPI

+To use authorization protected routes via OpenAPI at `/docs`, you will need to authenticate yourself by adding your signed-in HTTP Bearer Token.

+To find your token, which our application persists in `localStorage`:

+1. Login to your development application via the front-end
+2. Open Developer Tools
+3. Go to Application > Storage > Local Storage > localhost:1560
+4. Copy the *full* value associated with the `bearerToken` key.

+In the OpenAPI user interface found at `/docs`, look for the Green Authorize button and paste in your bearer token.

 ### Protecting Backend Service Methods